-Enrolled students must have a valid, current California and/or Nevada Pharmacy Intern License.
+Enrolled students must have a valid, current California Pharmacy Intern License.
 Incoming students are required to apply for the Pharmacy Intern License during orientation at the start of the Professional Year 1 (P1).
-Intern applications will be completed during orientation and collected by the Experiential Education Department.
-The Experiential Education Department or Office of Student Affairs submits the applications for the entire class to the Board of Pharmacy.
+Intern applications will be completed during orientation and collected by the Experiential Education Office.
+The Experiential Education Office or Office of Student Affairs submits the applications for the those who have submitted them to us in a timely manner, by the deadline given, to the Board of Pharmacy.
 Once the applications are received and processed, the Board of Pharmacy mails the Intern License to the student.
-It is not possible to participate in IPPE or APPE rotations without a current California or Nevada Pharmacy Intern License.
+It is not possible to participate in IPPE or APPE rotations without a current California Pharmacy Intern License.
 Additional information for the Intern License and Intern License requirements is from the respective State Board of Pharmacy websites.

-In the event that an intern license is not obtainable or currently active for any reason, students are required to notify the Experiential Education Department prior to being enrolled, starting, or currently attending IPPE and/or APPE rotations.
-Failure to notify the Experiential Education Department is subject to being referred to the Professional and Academic Standards Committee (PASC) and grounds for dismal from the PharmD program.
+If an intern license is not obtainable or currently inactive for any reason, students are required to notify the Experiential Education Office prior to being enrolled, starting, or currently attending IPPE and/or APPE rotations.
+Failure to notify the Experiential Education Office is subject to being referred to the Professional and Academic Standards Committee (PASC) and grounds for dismal from the PharmD program.